Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 * ACL Permission checks
 * Sorting by relevancy
-* Paging - [Searching by content type and controlling paging and sorting ]({% link content-services/latest/develop/rest-api-guide/searching.md %})#searching-by-content-type-and-controlling-paging-and-sorting
+* Paging, for more see [Searching by content type and controlling paging and sorting ]({% link content-services/latest/develop/rest-api-guide/searching.md %})#searching-by-content-type-and-controlling-paging-and-sorting
 * Faceting, for more see [Faceted search]({% link content-services/latest/develop/rest-api-guide/searching.md %})#faceted-search
 * Filter by content size and mimetype
-* Inclusion of additional properties in search results, for more information see [Requesting optional item information]({% link content-services/latest/develop/rest-api-guide/index.md %})#requesting-optional-item-information
+* Inclusion of additional properties in search results, for more see [Requesting optional item information]({% link content-services/latest/develop/rest-api-guide/index.md %})#requesting-optional-item-information

 <!--
 Note that not all faceting features available for Solr are currently supported.
 See the following tickets for more details: